hack-the-crisis-web/htc-web/src/content/tracklists/arts-creativity.md

 ---
 templateKey: tracklists
-title: Arts & Creativity
-hashtag: 'Share and Inspire using #theglobalhack #creativity'
-description: >-
-  Crises pose serious new challenges to creatives as budgets, funding and exposure will be strained for the foreseeable future.
 keyMentor: ''
-featuredimage: ''
-trackLogo: /img/creativity.jpg
 challengesTitle: Challanges set by our partners
 challengesDescription: >-
   Pedit quo minus id quod maxime Est et expedita distinctio.
 Nam libero tempore,